 Installing your crank arms and pedals, these are the best practices and tips to avoid mistakes:

-- Be sure to make sure the crank arms are oriented in opposite directions (180 degrees apart).
+- Be sure to orient the crank arms in opposite directions (180 degrees apart) when installing.

 - Tighten the crank arm bolts to 39nm.